-The seventh Secure South West (SSW7) event will be hosted by Plymouth University on the 5th October 2016, and offers six presentations delivered by experts drawn from industry and academia, and, a panel session.
-The event is sponsored by Securious Limited.
+The seventh Secure South West (SSW7) event was hosted by Plymouth University on the 5th October 2016, and offers six presentations delivered by experts drawn from industry and academia, and, a panel session.
+The event was sponsored by Securious Limited.

 A recurrent theme of exploits and attacks on ICT systems is a root cause resulting from software weaknesses, with certain risks (e.g. Buffer Overflows) recurring on a depressingly frequent basis.
 This talk covers the Trustworthy Software approach, which is intended to be a proactive management system to mitigate many frequently occurring risks.